 #4 Create personalized content

 You can do it in a few ways.
 One of the options is to make feedback request a part of your product design.
 For instance, the American language-learning platform Duolingo is famous for its personalization patterns to enhance mobile customer engagement.
 From the moment a user signs up in the app until they hone their language skills, Duolingo asks related questions.
 By answering them, the app is able to provide a tailored experience that meets the exact customer needs.

 For instance, if you learn a language for travel, you’re about to master your geography.
 If it’s all about career, be ready to train the vocabulary that’s connected to money, personal growth, and business.
-Besides, Duolingo gives an opportunity to choose a goal: how much time you can devote to study the language.
+Besides, Duolingo gives an opportunity to choose a goal: how much time you can devote to studying the language.